Bob Hope Grave and Memorial Garden

 Other spaces throughout the mission pay tribute to the entertainer as well.
 In a building otherwise designated as a re-creation of a blacksmith workshop, display cases contain Hope memorabilia, including movie posters, books, photographs, and other items.
 Also, in the old convent building of the mission, a distinctively-designed organ with a relationship to Hope is encased in glass.

 The Ezcaray Organ, so-called because it originated from the Church of Saint Philip Neri in Ezcaray, Spain, was made in the late 18th or early 19th century and may be the oldest organ in North America.
-The organ was brought to the mission in 1934, and in 1940, it appeared in Hope’s 1940 film Ghost Breakers.
+The organ was brought to the mission in 1934, and it appeared in Hope’s 1940 film Ghost Breakers.
 Attached to the organ is a framed picture of Hope and his co-star Paulette Goddard in front of the organ while filming.

 Know Before You Go